Corporate Giving Definition

 - The company will send the nonprofit a monetary grant.

 About 63 million Americans volunteer each year, totaling 7.7 billion hours, which is worth approximately $175 billion annually.
-Tapping into this network of volunteers within your own organization can help catapult your revenue.
+Tapping into this network of volunteers within your organization can catapult your revenue.

 Fundraising Matches